kareigu/haru/README.md

 ## 🥡 CMake project generator for C and C++

-`haru` can be used to initialise a barebones CMake project.
+`haru` helps you initialise a barebones CMake project.

-This initialisation process can be customised by responding to prompts during project initialisation.
+The initialisation process can be customised through prompts during project initialisation.

-These options are further detailed [below](#-usage).
+Options available are further detailed [below](#-usage).

-Alternatively leave everything to the default values, which strive to provide a sensible basic project setup.
+Alternatively leave everything to the default values for a sensible basic project setup.

 ___